-When the sky clears and the stars come out, the Claypots craving sets in.
-It starts with dreams of seafood, outdoors and beer, progressing rapidly to a state of ravenous desire.
-Fear not, the ailment is easily addressed by a trip to this St Kilda stalwart.
+When the sky clears and the stars come out, the craving for Claypots often follows.
+It starts with dreams of seafood, the outdoors and beer, and progresses rapidly to a state of ravenous desire.
+Fear not, the ailment is easily addressed with a trip to this St Kilda stalwart.

 Since its early days as an unassuming bayside restaurant, Claypots has served up delicious, fresh and varied fare to rival that of any Southeast Asian island.
-Think mussels, oysters, Cajun flathead, garlic king prawns, sticky rice, grilled snapper, chilli crabs, lemon drenched wilted greens and of course, the restaurants steaming namesake, claypots.
+Mussels, oysters, Cajun flathead, garlic king prawns, sticky rice, grilled snapper, chilli crabs, lemon drenched wilted greens and of course, the restaurant's steaming namesake; claypots are all readily available.
 Dishes are simple and priced according to size.
 A seasonal meze to begin is the waiter’s surprise – perfect for sharing with a glass of white.

 Ideal on a warm night, the outdoor courtyard is a romantic candle-lit enclave, where tiny boats swing from the trees.
 You can almost smell the sea.

 Claypots is now hiring.
 Find out more on Scout, Broadsheet's new employment website.